 Sequential development models deliver software that contains the complete set of features, but typically require months or years for delivery to stakeholders and users.

 Incremental development includes establishing requirements, designing, building, and testing a system in pieces.
 That means, that the software’s features grow incrementally.
 The size of these feature increments varies, with some methods having larger pieces and some smaller pieces.
 The feature increments can be really small.

 For example, a single change to a user interface screen or a new query option.

 Iterative development occurs while groups of features are specified, designed, built, and tested together in a series of cycles, often of a fixed duration.
 Iteration may include changes to features developed in earlier iterations, along with changes in the project scope.

 Every iteration delivers the working software which is a growing subset of the overall set of features until the final software is delivered or the development process is stopped.

 Let’s look on the story as an example.

 The developer’s team works on the huge feature of the airline website, which allows the user to log into the account and manage the flight information.
-It’s the one feature, but includes a lot of groups of small features, like login, edit the information, save the information, get the email confirmation, log out, etc.
+It’s the one feature, but includes a lot of groups of small features, like login, editing the information, saving the information, getting the email confirmation, logging out, etc.

 So as we can see, the group of these small features will release in the incremental model, but the whole big feature in the iterative model.